 Morning: On the first day on the island, we’d advise you to take it easy, as trying to fit everything in your schedule while being tired and weary from all the traveling will only dampen your excitement and you won't be able to enjoy what Mykonos has to offer in its full potential.

-Get introduced to the most significant spots of the island from the get-go and see for yourself what you like better; you can come back to your favorites and explore them at your leisure!
+Get introduced to the most significant spots of the island from the get-go and see for yourself what you like better; you can come back to your favorites and explore them at your leisure, during your 3 day stay in Mykonos!

-Our guide to Mykonos’ beaches will help you figure out the best beach for you; if you’re visiting Mykonos with family, don’t be deterred by the strong winds the island is infamous for; there are some beaches where the wind is not that strong and the waters are not too deep, perfect for your little ones!
+If you're visiting Mykonos with family, don’t be deterred by the strong winds the island is infamous for; there are some beaches where the wind is not that strong, the waters are not too deep, perfect for your little ones!
+From loud ones with beach bars and bottomless cocktails to quiet and chill ones for you to relax and take in the scenery, Mykonos island definitely has a beach just for you!

 If going out and partying isn’t exactly your scene, then here your night will come to an end and you’ll return to your accommodation for a good night’s sleep.
 If however, you want to get the full Mykonian nightlife experience, the night is just getting started!

-Let your hair down, party until the crack of dawn, and experience the Greek nightlife like a true local; to make the experience even more genuine, make sure to grab a pastry from a local bakery on your way home for breakfast!
+Let your hair down, party until the crack of dawn, and experience the Greek nightlife like a true local; three days in Mykonos are more than enough for you to evolve into a Greek party animal!
+To make the experience even more genuine, make sure to grab a pastry from a local bakery on your way home for breakfast.

 Mykonos Town - credits: Leanne Vorrias/Shutterstock.com